 Petitions for inter partes review ("IPR") of U.S. Pat.
 Nos.
 9,642,673, 8,956,371 and 8,728,091 (the "IPR Patents"), which are three of our issued U.S. patents that relate to our current IVL Technology, were filed in December 2018 at the USPTO's Patent Trial and Appeal Board (the "PTAB") by Cardiovascular Systems, Inc., one of our competitors.
 The PTAB instituted IPR proceedings for all three patents.
-Briefing has completed in the proceedings and the PTAB held oral hearings on April 15-16, 2020.
-The cases are now submitted and the PTAB is expected to issue a decision in each IPR in July 2020.
-The IPR proceedings could result in the loss or narrowing in scope of the IPR Patents, which could limit our ability to stop others from using or commercializing products and technology similar or identical to ours.
+The PTAB held oral hearings on April 15-16, 2020.
+On July 8, 2020, the PTAB ruled that one claim in U.S. Pat No. 8,956,371 (the "'371 patent") is valid, and ruled that all other claims in the '371 patent are invalid and that all claims of U.S. Pat No. 8,728,091 (the "'091 patent") are invalid.
+On July 20, 2020, the PTAB ruled that all claims of U.S. Pat.
+No. 9,642,673 are invalid.
+We do not agree with the PTAB's rulings against the claims in the IPR Patents, and we intend to appeal those rulings to the U.S. Court of Appeals for the Federal Circuit.
+All claims of the IPR Patents remain valid and enforceable until such appeals have been exhausted.
+Upon the conclusion of such appeals, if we are unsuccessful in whole or in part, the IPR proceedings could result in the loss or narrowing in scope of the IPR Patents, which could limit our ability to stop others from using or commercializing products and technology similar or identical to ours.
 For more information regarding the risks presented by such proceedings, please see the section of our Annual Report on Form 10-K for the year ended December 31, 2019, titled "Risk Factors-Risks Related to Our Intellectual Property."